MoyinoluwaA/WorkFlow-App/README.md

 		- Update the task definition file with the newly pushed docker image id.
 		- Deploy the task definition to ECS using specified ECS Cluster and Service.

+8. View the deployed application using the Load balancer url.

 **Note:**
-- After Deployment, update the Authorized JavaScript origins and Authorized redirect URIs to include the deployed url in the project OAuth 2.0 Client IDs configuration (Google and Github).
+- After Deployment, update the Authorized JavaScript origins and Authorized redirect URIs to include the deployed url (load balancer url) in the project OAuth 2.0 Client IDs configuration (Google and Github).
-- Access the deployed application using the Load balancer url.